aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Flag description:

-two vertical bands of yellow (hoist side) and white with the crossed keys of Saint Peter and the papal miter centered in the white band
+two vertical bands of yellow (hoist side) and white with the arms of the Holy See, consisting of the crossed keys of Saint Peter surmounted by the three-tiered papal tiara, centered in the white band

 Communications Holy See (Vatican City)